 Admissions Process for Early Childhood Programs

-Orchard Valley offers Early Childhood programs for toddlers and preschool-age children at its Main Campus on 55 beautiful acres of rolling hills and riverside in East Montpelier, and a thriving Pre-K program at its lovely Child’s Garden campus minutes from downtime Montpelier, surrounded by 150 acres of fields and woods.
+Orchard Valley offers Early Childhood programs for toddlers and preschool-age children at both its Grace Farm campus, situated on 55 beautiful acres of rolling hills and river frontage in East Montpelier, and at its lovely Child’s Garden campus, minutes from downtown Montpelier and surrounded by 150 acres of fields and woods.

 Orchard Valley welcomes children and families of all cultures, faiths, and creeds.
 Waldorf schools are not part of any church.
 Orchard Valley families come from a broad spectrum of religious traditions and interests.